benbarraclough/BeerGoggleGames/src/content/posts/killer-power-hours.md

 #### The Original

-A simple and effective way to get drunk whilst doing another activity such as chatting, listening to music or playing another game that doesn't involve drinking.
+The most simple and effective way to get drunk whilst doing pretty much anything, watching something, listening to music or playing a game that doesn't involve drinking.

-Simply follow the rules below to play along.
+Simply follow the rules below:

 - When 1 minute passes

 #### Friends

-A big fan favourite that will easily please the majority of the popular TV series.
+A fan favourite that will please the majority who like popular TV series.
 As long as everyone knows which character is which, this one can be played quite easily.

-Enjoy a shit load of the best scenes from the sit com and follow the rules below to play along.
+Enjoy the show and follow the rules below:

 - When the scene changes everyone drinks
 - When Chandler is sarcastic everyone drinks